South Africa is no stranger to violence.

 White Africans once supported Apartheid and it is possible that it is not politically correct to recognize their genocide or do anything about it.
 Instead, the United States provides funds to their oppressors.
 You will not hear the truth from the U.S. media.

 President Jacob Zuma sings “Kill the Boer” song at a celebration:

 The former president of the ANC Youth League, Julius Malema, called for redistribution of wealth from the white population to the black population, which Malema claimed to be a “correction of the injustices of Apartheid.”

-Poverty and unemployment among black youth remains, polarizing the camps more and leaving the whites to take all the blame in their eyes.
+Poverty and unemployment among black youth remain, polarizing the camps more and leaving the whites to take all the blame in their eyes.